xai-bio/bayesian-therapeutcs-engine/README.md

 ### Accelerate Scientific Modelling and Experimental Validation

 Scientific modelling is challenging.
 The Bayesian Therapeutics Engine ™ seeks to automate workflows in constructing scientific models.
 We need better theory to guide experiments: models formulated in a mathematical system, which explain and predict disease biology, and the mechanism of action of therapeutics.

+## Installation

+**Bayesian Network.Rproj**: Run the code as an R Project in RStudio.

+**Bayesian_network.R**: Code to build skeleton Bayesian network and probability distribution calculations

+**Functions.R**: implementations of many functions used by Bayesian_network.R